DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Related Work

 \section{Related Work}

 \PARbegin{3D Semantic Segmentation.} Despite architectural differences, most 3D backbones for dense tasks such as segmentation follow a U-Net-like hierarchical encoder--decoder design with skip connections.
 Early methods apply point-wise fully-connected layers~\cite{qi2017pointnet,qi2017pointnet++}, or continuous 3D convolutions~\cite{wu2019pointconv,thomas2019kpconv} to capture local geometric patterns.
 Later, MinkUNet~\cite{choy20194d} significantly improves efficiency and accuracy by voxelizing point clouds and utilizing sparse 3D convolutions~\cite{graham2018submanifold}.
 Following the success of Vision Transformers~\cite{dosovitskiy2021vit}, attention mechanisms have been increasingly adopted for 3D segmentation, although their quadratic computational complexity poses challenges for large-scale scenes.
-To address this, several methods~\cite{lai2022stratified,Wang2023OctFormer,yang2023swin3d,zhao2021ptv1,wu2022ptv2,wu2024ptv3} restrict attention to local neighborhoods, where points are subsampled and aggregated hierarchically across multiple layers.
-Most recently, Point Transformer V3 (PTv3)~\cite{wu2024ptv3} employs space-filling curves to map 3D point clouds into 1D sequences, effectively preserving the local neighborhood structure while significantly simplifying and accelerating local attention computations.
-PTv3 achieves state-of-the-art performance across both indoor and outdoor datasets.
-In this work, we enhance PTv3 with VFM features to further improve performance.
+To address this, several methods~\cite{lai2022stratified,Wang2023OctFormer,yang2023swin3d,zhao2021ptv1,wu2022ptv2} restrict attention to local neighborhoods, where points are subsampled and aggregated hierarchically across multiple layers.
+Following this, Point Transformer V3 (PTv3)~\cite{wu2024ptv3} employs space-filling curves to map 3D point clouds into 1D sequences, effectively preserving the local neighborhood structure while significantly simplifying and accelerating local attention computations.
+Most recently, Sonata~\cite{wu2025sonata} scales up PTv3, tripling the number of parameters, and adopts DINOv2-style self-supervised learning on point clouds, enabling the use of a substantially larger 3D training corpus~\cite{avetisyan2403scenescript,zheng2020structured3d,ramakrishnan2021hm3d,baruch2021arkitscenes,armeni2016s3dis,dai2017scannet,yeshwanthliu2023scannetpp}, albeit still orders of magnitude smaller than its 2D counterparts.
+In contrast, our approach enhances PTv3 by directly incorporating features from powerful 2D VFMs such as DINOv2, thereby leveraging the vast amount of 2D training data on which these models are pretrained.

 \PAR{2D--3D Fusion.} Significant research has been dedicated to fusing 2D and 3D information for 3D segmentation.
 Existing fusion methods are often designed with a domain-specific focus, addressing either indoor or outdoor scenes.